shivesh-ranjan/flutter-chat-app/README.md

-# Medical Pager Moblie App
+# Flutter Moblie Chat App
-## A medical pager mobile app made with getstream and flutter
+## A mobile chat app made with getstream and flutter